EvansMungai/EvansMungai/README.md

 ###

-<p align="left">✨ Proven track record in developing scalable Web APIs and Web applications.<br>📚 I'm currently learning mobile development in Android and DevOPS in the Azure platform<br>🎯 Goals: Become a proficient engineer in the fintech and health industry.</p>
+<p align="left">✨ Proven track record in developing scalable Web APIs and Web applications.<br>📚 I'm currently learning mobile development in Android and DevOPS<br>🎯 Goals: Become a proficient engineer in the fintech and health industry.</p>

 ###